Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 - `where`: Elements to include in the standard deviation.

 **Returns:**
-- `standard_deviation` : If `out` = None, return a new array containing the standard deviation, otherwise return a reference to the output array.
+- `standard_deviation` : If `out` = None, return a new array containing the standard deviation, otherwise return result to the output array.

 ## Note